-I have confirmed there to be no listed species and no critical habitat in my action area.

-If the above is true, you may select criterion A on your NOI form.
+- □ I have confirmed there to be no ESA-listed species and no critical habitat in my action area. - If the above is true, you may select criterion A on your NOI form.
 You must also provide a description of the basis for the criterion selected on your NOI form.
 You must include this completed worksheet in your SWPPP.
-Note: If your Official Species List from the USFWS indicated no species or critical habitat were present in your action area, include the full consultation tracking code at the top of your Official Species List in your NOI submittal in the question "Provide a brief summary of the basis for the criterion selected in Appendix E." If an Official Species List was not available on IPaC, list the contact date and name of the Service staff with whom you corresponded to verify no USFWS species or critical habitat were present in your action area.
+Note: If your Official Species List from the USFWS indicated no species or critical habitat were present in your action area, include the full consultation tracking code at the top of your Official Species List in your NOI in the basis statement for Criterion A. If an Official Species List was not available on IPaC, list the contact date and name of the Service staff with whom you corresponded to verify no USFWS species or critical habitat were present in your action area.

-Note: For existing dischargers that have previously obtained coverage under criterion A, you must verify whether listed species and/or critical habitat are expected to exist in your action area, as described above.
-Please note that if you now find that your action area overlaps with listed species or critical habitat, you must proceed to Step 4.
+Note: For existing dischargers that have previously obtained coverage under criterion A, you must verify whether ESAprotected species and/or critical habitat are expected to exist in your action area, as described above.
+Please note that if you now find that your action area overlaps with ESA-protected species or critical habitat, you must proceed to Step 4.

-- If the above is not true, you may not select criterion A and must proceed to Step 4 to determine if you can become eligible under criterion C.
+- If the above is nottrue, you may notselect criterion A and must proceed to Step 4 to determine if you can become eligible under criterion C.